If You Thought "The Handmaid's Tale" Was Elisabeth Moss's Scariest Role, Wait Until You See Her Next Movie

 Get ready to add another Elisabeth Moss movie to your personal queue.
 The trailer for Shirley just dropped and it’s filled with spooky twists and turns.

-Shirley is a highly fictionalized film about an actual person, the writer and possible witch Shirley Jackson, who wrote The Haunting of Hill House and the vicious short story “The Lottery.”
-It’s set in a real period in the author’s life, but it’s built around totally fictitious relationships and characters.
+Shirley is a highly fictionalised film about an actual person, the writer and possible witch Shirley Jackson, who wrote The Haunting of Hill House and the vicious short story “The Lottery.”
+The movie is set in a real period in the author’s life, but it’s built around totally fictitious relationships and characters.

 Advertisement